-Weather Conditions
+Weather Conditions and Climate Change

-Weather conditions can affect the demand for and price of refined products, crude oil feedstock, natural gas and NGLs.
+Weather conditions and changes to the climate can affect the demand for and price of refined products, crude oil feedstock, natural gas and NGLs.
 As a result, changes in weather patterns can affect throughput as well as the Corporation's refined products and NGL marketing activities.
 For example, colder winter temperatures generally increase demand for natural gas and NGLs used for heating, which tends to result in increased throughput volumes at facilities and higher prices in the marketing business.
 In its facilities and NGL business, the Corporation tries to position itself to be able to handle increased volumes of throughput and storage at its facilities to meet changes in seasonal demand; however, at any given time, facility and storage capacity is finite.
 Weather may also affect the operations and projects of the Corporation's customers and suppliers, thereby influencing the services and products the Corporation provides and/or receives.

-Weather conditions, including floods, fires, extreme heat and extreme cold, can pose safety concerns for workers and can affect the performance and operation of the Corporation's facilities.
-Weather conditions may also influence the Corporation's ability to complete capital projects or facility turnarounds on time, potentially resulting in delays, increasing costs of such capital projects and turnarounds, and in some cases, may result in the Corporation being unable to meet its contractual "in service" dates.
+Weather conditions and catastrophic events, including, but not limited to, those related to climate change and extreme weather events, including floods, fires, extreme heat and extreme cold, can pose safety concerns for workers and can affect the performance and operation of the Corporation's facilities.
+Weather conditions (including those associated with climate change) may also influence the Corporation's ability to complete capital projects or facility turnarounds on time, potentially resulting in delays, increasing costs of such capital projects and turnarounds, and in some cases, may result in the Corporation being unable to meet its contractual "in service" dates.